THE OUTLETS SHONAN HIRATSUKA Guide: Shopping, Outlet Appliances, and Local Flavors

 Flower scissors specifically used for Ikebana

-Despite the differences, all schools use the flower scissors to cut the plants and create a balanced arrangement in a flower vase.
+Despite these differences, all schools generally use flower scissors to cut the plants and create a balanced arrangement in a flower vase.

-Visitors from outside of Japan can experience the world of Ikebana at exhibitions held at galleries and major department stores around the nation.
+Visitors from outside Japan can experience the world of Ikebana through exhibitions held at galleries and major department stores across the country.

-With the increase of visitors from abroad, many travel and tour agencies have been providing programs for people to experience Ikebana.
-If you search for ”Ikebana experience”, you should be able to find the information you would need.
+As international visitors increase, many travel and tour agencies now offer programs that allow people to try Ikebana firsthand.
+If you search for “Ikebana experience,” you should be able to find the information you need.

-One of the schools of Kado, the Ikenobo has information available in English on their website.
-Please check their site if you would like more information.
+The Ikenobo School provides information in English on their website.
+Please visit their site if you would like to learn more.

 Images from Pixta